-When developing a software product, sooner or later you need to update a service in a production environment.
+When developing a software product, you eventually need to deliver a new version of your service in a production environment.
 To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured in an automated way.

 Keptn quality gates base on the concepts of Service-Level Indicators (SLIs) and Service-Level Objectives (SLOs).
 Therefore, it is possible to declaratively describe the desired quality objective for your applications and services.